-We at Summerhill Infants will do for children in care what we do for all children only more so.
+We at Summerhill Infants will do for Looked After Children (LAC) and Previously Looked After Children (PLAC) what we do for all children only more so.
 We aim to ensure that children in care excel, as we aim for all children to excel.
 We aim to overcome their barriers to learning and enable them to leave us happy and secure in themselves, understanding that they do have control over their destiny and that education does matter.
-We will listen to what children in care tell us about what they want from their education and try to address any concerns or issues raised through various means including the Children in Care Council and surveys from The HOPE, Bristol's Virtual School for Children in Care.
+We will listen to what looked after children and previously looked after children tell us about what they want from their education and try to address any concerns or issues raised through various means including the Children in Care Council and surveys from The HOPE, Bristol's Virtual School for Children in Care.